 The purpose was to determine the structural integrity of the waterboxes for a MAWP of 80 psi, and if necessary, to redesign and/or stiffen them accordingly.
 (ANSYS) Finite element analysis was used to simulate the structural responses of the waterboxes when subjected to internal pressure.

 Various deformation and stress results were determined on the waterbox (shown above) when subjected to an increase in internal pressure to 80 psi.
-The analysis determines that this pressure increase would not cause failure.
+The analysis determined that this pressure increase would not cause failure.
 However, in order to meet the allowable stress limits of Section VIII Div.
 2 of the ASME Code, the MAWP should be less than 76 psi.